The changing role of the company secretary

 As the importance of effective corporate governance continues to be critical in today’s environment, not least due to the global financial crisis, there has been increased focus on the role of the company secretary in Ireland.

 Most notably, the Companies Act 2014 retained the need for a company secretary in both private and public companies.
 The responsibilities of the modern day company secretary have evolved from that of a “note taker” at board meetings or “administrative servant of the Board” to one which encompasses a much broader role of acting as “Board advisor” and having responsibility for the organisation’s corporate governance.

 The Board, particularly the chairman, relies on the company secretary to advise them not only on directors’ statutory duties under the law, disclosure obligations and listing rule requirements but also in respect of corporate governance requirements and practices and effective board processes.
 This specialised role of the modern company secretary has emerged to position them as one of the key governance professionals within the organisation.

-The Companies Act 2014, which was signed on 23 December 2014 and is expected to be commenced on 1 June 2015, retains the requirement for a company secretary unlike the UK legislation which eliminated this requirement for private companies in 2006.
-The retention of this requirement demonstrates the importance of the role of the company secretary in the eyes of the legislature and in fact the proposals go a step further by placing the responsibility on the Board of directors to ensure that the secretary has the requisite knowledge and experience to discharge the functions of secretary of the company and to maintain the records as required by the Bill.
+The Companies Act 2014, commenced on 1 June 2015 and retains the requirement for a company secretary unlike the UK legislation which eliminated this requirement for private companies in 2006.
+The retention of this requirement demonstrates the importance of the role of the company secretary in the eyes of the legislature and in fact the proposals go a step further by placing the responsibility on the Board of directors to ensure that the secretary has the requisite knowledge and experience to discharge the functions of secretary of the company and to maintain the records as required by the Act.
 Furthermore, the company secretary will be required to sign a declaration acknowledging the existence of the secretary’s duties on appointment.